flipwise/unibody-kickoff/README.md

 The patch is set to appear in Plasma 5.15 and it is thus so far only present in KDE Neon Unstable Developer Edition.

 The reason for this project's existence is that the author does not believe the current implementation of the search field to be satisfactory enough.
-Namely, the field sticks out too much, especially when using very transparent themes.
+Namely, the field can stick out too much, especially when using very transparent themes.

 The intention of the project is to keep providing backported fixes to Kickoff, all the while retaining its fieldless look.
 Should the search field issues be addressed properly in whichever way, this widget will remain as a "classic" alternative.